 Deputy Grand Marshal Carolyn Diver Torchia

-At providence college Terry met his best friend and future wife Maryellen Cronin.
+At Providence College Terry met his best friend and future wife Maryellen Cronin.
 Maryellen was raised in Dedham, Massachusetts and is a lifelong Red Sox, Patriots and Celtics fan.
-Despite this, a brief ten year courtship followed and Terry and Maryellen were married in Massachusetts in October 1999 in a three day wedding extravaganza.
+Despite this, Terry and Maryellen were married in Massachusetts in October 1999.

-Terry currently works for Sloan & Company Inc in West Caldwell, NJ as a Project Manager.
-Sloan and Company is the premier drywall, carpentry and acoustic ceiling contractor in New Jersey.
-Terry has worked on some of Sloan’s most challenging and demanding projects including educational, pharmaceutical, residential and healthcare facilities.
+Terry has worked at Sloan & Company, Inc. in Mountain Lakes, NJ as a Project Manager for 15 years.
+Sloan & Company is the premier drywall, carpentry and acoustic ceiling contractor in New Jersey.
+Terry has worked on some of Sloan’s most challenging and demanding projects including educational, pharmaceutical, residential, healthcare, collegiate and professional athletic facilities.

-Terry is proud to be an Irish American and traces his Irish Roots to the towns of Kiltleeven and Slatta-Roosky, County Roscommon.
+Terry is a proud Irish American and traces this Irish Roots to the towns of Kilteeven and Slatta-Roosky, County Roscommon.